decryptus/auton/README.md

           filepath: /tmp/data
 ```

-You can also use keyword `disallow-argfiles` to disable arguments files from client:
+Use keyword `disallow-argfiles` to disable arguments files from client:
 ```yaml
 endpoints:
   curl: